 "Restoration and conservation of marshes, peatlands or other wetlands in Natura 2000 and Green Infrastructure areas."

-Program led by Bureau for Forest Management and Geodesy in cooperation with the General Directorate for Environmental Protection and the University of Agriculture in Krakow
+Program led by Bureau for Forest Management and Geodesy in cooperation with the General Directorate for Environmental Protection

 Project value: 35 943 586.95 €, European Commission's share: 21 566 152.17 € NFOŚiGW share: 12 580 255.00 €